 The inspection card lists all the inspections you will likely need during your construction project, and what work needs to be done first.

 Once your building permit is issued, erosion control measures and sometimes tree protection measures must be installed, inspected and approved prior to beginning any further ground-disturbing activities.

 All permits need a final approval inspection to be complete.

-To schedule an inspection, call the automated inspection request line.
-You will need your IVR or permit number and the three digit code for the inspection.
+To schedule an inspection, call the automated Requests for Inspection phone number.
+You will need your IVR or permit number and the three-digit code for the inspection.
 You must call before 6:00 a.m. or the inspection will be scheduled the following business day.

 Get the results of the inspection on Portland Maps permit/case search the next day.

 Read more about why work does not get approved and how to schedule a reinspection.